Robert Hunter (merchant): Express incident

 The climax of the conflict between Hunter and Rama III was over the sale of a steamship.

-Apprehensive of British intentions in the region after the outbreak of the First Opium War, the king had ordered from Hunter & Hayes a large supply of weapons and a steamship to in the event of a possible war with Britain.
+Apprehensive of British intentions in the region after the outbreak of the First Opium War, the king had ordered from Hunter & Hayes a large supply of weapons and a steamship to use in the event of war with Britain.
 The hostilities in China ended with the Treaty of Nanking in 1842, and the conflict ended up not involving Siam.
 Therefore, the king no longer wanted a steamship by the time Express arrived in Bangkok on 11 January 1844.

 The sale of the ship was fraught with disagreement.
 It is unclear whether the king refused to pay the previously agreed price or if Hunter attempted to extort from him quadruple the value of the vessel, but tensions in the negotiations reached a boiling point when Hunter threatened to sell Express to Siam’s enemy, the Vietnamese in nearby Cochinchina.
 The king was outraged by the threat and ordered Hunter to leave Siam immediately.
 On 24 February, Hunter departed Bangkok on Express, bound for Singapore.

 Upon landing in Singapore, Hunter lodged a complaint with the colonial governor.
 Unsatisfied with his response, Hunter steamed Express to Calcutta, the headquarters of the East India Company, to petition for redress of his grievances with the king.
 He claimed that Rama III had violated articles of the Burney Treaty of 1826, and he recommended the establishment of a British consul in Bangkok, appearance of gunships in the area and a renegotiation of the import duty.
 The Governor-General of India took no action, however, agreeing with the judgments of his subordinates that any violations on the king's part owed to personal dispute with Hunter and were not instances of systematic breach.
 Hunter eventually made good on his threat and sold Express at a loss to the Vietnamese for a price of 53,000 Spanish dollars.

 Christopher Harvey, an assistant of Hunter & Hayes, continued the business in Bangkok after Hunter’s departure in February.
 Hunter returned to Bangkok in July to collect his outstanding debts.
 The king permitted him to enter the country and remove his personal possessions, but he withheld logistical assistance.
 Hunter then dissolved his enterprise and departed Siam on 29 December 1844.